nicobrinkkemper/fiveymm/README.md

 - The final build of the `React` app is not connected with any API or external data file.
 All data must be present during the buildstep, and all data will be included in the Javascript bundle.

 - Level pages will only be statically rendered to `.html` files if the current date allows for those levels to be released.
 However, these files are not neccecary for the site to function.
-This is because `react-snapshot` will crawl the page for further SEO and accesability improvements.
+This is because `react-snap` will crawl the page for further SEO and accesability improvements.
 All data located in `src/data` will be in the bundle, and the react app can display the pages purely by this data alone.

 - The files ending with `.mdx` located in `src/data` can be used to update the copy of the website.
 These files work the same as the `.csv` file located in `src/data`, meaning the `.mdx` files are also incoorporated in the final bundle in the `build` folder.
 You can find these files on the Google Drive.